ghi-electronics/Docs/software/netmf/tutorials/i2c.md

 One very important point about I2C is that I2C devices have a 7-bit address, but 8-bits are sent on the wire in the "control byte" when communicating with the I2C bus.
 The 8th bit tells the device whether the operation will be a read operation (the 8th bit is a 1) or a write operation (the 8th bit is a 0).
 When discussing I2C you should always make sure you are clear about the 7-bit address that your device uses, rather than stating your 8-bit read or write address.

 ## Software I2C
 When using I2C, it is highly recommended that you use the built-in hardware support for I2C.
 In some cases though it may be necessary to have another I2C bus or it is necessary to use specific pins that are not I2C pins.
-In this case, I2C can be handled all in software, though performance will be lower.
+In this case, I2C can be handled completely in software, though performance will be lower.

-The GHI libraries includes a software I2C implementation in the GHI.Hardware assembly (GHI.IO.SoftwareI2CBus).
+The GHI libraries include a software I2C implementation in the GHI.Hardware assembly (GHI.IO.SoftwareI2CBus).

 ## An I2C Example
 This example will read the value of the register on an I2C device with the 7-bit address of 0x38.
 As discussed above, you first have to write the register number you want to read, two in this case, and then read the value back.